Let’s be honest.

 Wheel bearings allow the wheels to rotate freely while connected to the axle.

 When a wheel bearing is worn or damaged, the respective wheel can start moving in and out.
-This causes resistance between the wheel and the axle, resulting in wheel vibration when the car is at highway speed.
+This causes resistance between the wheel and the axle, resulting in wheel vibration when the car is at high speed.

 2. Brake Problems